Starrucca Viaduct

-Construction
+History

+19th century

 The viaduct was designed by Julius W. Adams and James P. Kirkwood and built in 1847–48 by the New York and Erie Railroad, of locally-quarried random ashlar bluestone, except for three brick interior longitudinal spandrel walls and the concrete bases of the piers.
 This may have been the first structural use of concrete in American bridge construction.

 It was built to solve an engineering problem posed by the wide valley of Starrucca Creek.
 The railroad considered building an embankment, but abandoned the idea as impractical.
 The Erie Railroad was well-financed by British investors but, even with money available, most American contractors at the time were incapable of the task.
 Julius W. Adams, the superintending engineer of construction in the area, hired James P. Kirkwood, a civil engineer who had worked on the Long Island Rail Road.
 Accounts differ as to whether Kirkwood worked on the bridge himself, or whether Adams was responsible for the plans with Kirkwood working as a subordinate.
-The lead stonemason, Thomas Heavey, an Irish immigrant from County Offaly, had worked on other projects for Kirkwood, primarily in New England.
+The lead stonemason, Thomas Heavey, an Irish immigrant from County Offaly, worked on other projects for Kirkwood, primarily in New England.
 It took 800 workers, each paid about $1 per day, equal to $ today, to complete the bridge in a year.
-The falsework for the bridge required more than half a million feet of cored and hewn timbers.
+The falsework for the bridge required more than half a million feet of cord and hewn timbers.

 The original single broad gauge track was replaced by two standard gauge tracks in 1886.
 The roadbed deck under the tracks was reinforced with a layer of concrete in 1958.

-The bridge has been in continual use for more than a century and a half.
+The bridge has been in continuous use for more than a century and a half.

+20th century

+The viaduct was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1973 and was listed on the National Register of Historic Places in 1975.

+21st century

 In 2005, the Norfolk Southern Railway leased the portion of the line from Port Jervis to Binghamton, New York to the Delaware Otsego Corporation, which operates it under the name Central New York Railway.
-The only railroad currently using it is DO's New York, Susquehanna and Western Railway.
+The only railroad currently using it is Delaware Otsego's New York, Susquehanna and Western Railway.

-The viaduct was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1973 and was listed on the National Register of Historic Places in 1975.